AbhilashAynipully/mental-math/README.md

 - Thanks to Mr Anthony Ugwu for being a great mentor.
 He guided me through this projects with his feedback and suggestions.
 - Thanks to Code Institute for providing with template and deployment terminal.
-- Thanks to www.google.com for providing with questions for the test.
 - All codes were written by me.